- Why TCI?

 What online tools in our platform do you find helpful?

-I enjoy the online tests and how easy it is to add to them based off of other TCI users sharing their own questions.
+I enjoy the online tests and how easy it is to add to them based on other TCI users sharing their own questions.
 I love the “sandbox” (Check for Understanding) activities where kids can take time to drag/drop or manipulate the content to comprehend it better.

 What would you say to an educator that is new or just getting started with TCI?